Glossary

 Standard audio description allows snippets of narration to be interspersed within the natural pauses in dialogue of the original content.
 This type of audio description works very well for videos that have lengthy pauses in dialogue, a limited amount of visual detail that needs to be described, or do not contain any speech.

-The describer can add concise descriptions of the visual content where space allows.
+The narrator can add concise descriptions of the visual content where space allows.
 The original video source plays continuously, and information is described in the pauses throughout.

 Extended Audio Description